satkuma/Rdatasets/doc/pscl/rst/presidentialElections.rst

 Format
 ~~~~~~

--  statename of state, character
+-  statecharacter, name of state

--  demVotepercent of the vote for president won by the Democratic
+-  demVotenumeric, percent of the vote for president won by the
-   candidate
+   Democratic candidate

 -  yearnumeric, integer